-138. In the City of Bradford, the Assistant Commissioners acknowledged the concerns regarding community cohesion and the breaking of community ties that could result from the exchange of wards between the initially proposed Bradford South and Bradford West constituencies.
+- 1471.
+In the City of Bradford, the Assistant Commissioners acknowledged the concerns regarding community cohesion and the breaking of community ties that could result from the exchange of wards between the initially proposed Bradford South and Bradford West constituencies.
 They therefore recommended adopting a counter proposal that would return the constituencies of Bradford East, Bradford South and Bradford West to the existing arrangement, other than the transfer of the 18H polling district from the Bradford East ward of Little Horton to the proposed Bradford South constituency.
-They recommended no change to the names of the three constituencies involved.
+They recommended no change to the names of the three constituencies involved. - 1472.
+Elsewhere in Bradford, the Assistant Commissioners were persuaded by the widespread support for retaining the proposed Keighley and Shipley constituencies which were changed only to realign with new local government ward boundaries, and as such recommended no change to their composition.
+They did, however, accept the strong support for the Keighley constituency name to be amended and therefore recommended that it be renamed Keighley and Ilkley.
+We agreed with the Assistant Commissioners' suggestions for the City of Bradford, and adopted them as our revised proposals.